Have You Invested In an eMailing List which is GDPR Compliant?

 I feel I may have drifted into scaremongering myself there.
 But the new General Data Protection Regulation is insistent that data is current and it is a risk to store and use marketing data that has not been maintained.

-If you buy business mailing lists and email lists, you can be forgiven for thinking that you can no longer use them after Friday 25th May, when the new General Data Protection Regulation comes into force.
+If you buy business mailing lists and email lists, you can be forgiven for thinking that you can no longer use them since the arrival of GDPR on 25th May 2018, when the new General Data Protection Regulation came into force.
 Much has been written decrying this Data Protection Regulation update as the end of cold email marketing.
 And it does herald some big changes, most notably the tightening up of how people consent to their personal data being used.
 But this does not rule out cold b2b email marketing or using bought-in business mailing lists to generate sales.

-After 25th May, a person must actively consent for their data to be processed and used by the actual company using it.
+Since 25th May, for consent to be used as a lawful basis to process data (ie send b2b marketing emails) a person must actively consent for their data to be processed and used and the name of the company using the data must be mentioned at the time consent is given.
 This means that mailing list companies can no longer sell data that is “fully opted-in”.
 To opt in, people have to opt in directly with the company using the data.
 Unless your company name was mentioned when the person’s email address was collected, you can no longer rely on consent as a reason to process personal data.

 But consent is not the only reason to process personal data.
 There are six lawful bases for processing data in the Data Protection legislation.
 You need to show compliance with one reason.
 The most useful for business-to-business direct marketers and email marketers is known as Legitimate Interests.